JinleYe/online_store/backend/ReadMe.md

 <br>

 Pixelated Paradise is a form of electronic commerce which allows consumers to directly buy gaming goods over the Internet using a web browser or a mobile app.
 The application allows shoppers to use "search" and "filter" features to find specific models, brands or items.
-Once a particular product has been found, the shopping cart software allows consumers to accumulate multiple items and adjust quantities, just like filling a physical shopping cart or basket in a conventional store...
+Once a particular product has been found, the shopping cart feature allows consumers to accumulate multiple items and adjust quantities, just like filling a physical shopping cart or basket in a conventional store...
 Not keen on checking out?
-At Pixelated Paradise you can even sign up and sign in to save items for later!
+At Pixelated Paradise you can even sign up and sign in to save items for later purchase!

 <br>